iterorganization/imas-python/docs/source/netcdf/conventions.rst

 ``ancillary_variables``
     The IMAS Data Dictionary allows error bar nodes (ending in ``_error_upper``, ``_error_lower``) for many quantities.
-When these error nodes are filled, it is recommended to fill the ``ancillary_variables`` attribute with the names of the error bar variables.
+When these error nodes are filled, it is recommended to fill the ``ancillary_variables`` attribute with a blank separated list [#blank_separated]_ of the names of the error bar variables.

     .. seealso:: https://cfconventions.org/Data/cf-conventions/cf-conventions-1.11/cf-conventions.html#ancillary-data

 ``coordinates``
-    The ``coordinates`` attribute contains a *blank separated list of the names of auxiliary coordinate variables*.
+    The ``coordinates`` attribute contains a blank separated list [#blank_separated]_ of the names of auxiliary coordinate variables.
 There is no restriction on the order in which the auxiliary variables appear.

     See the :ref:`Dimensions and auxiliary coordinates` section on how to determine auxiliary coordinates from the Data Model defined by the IMAS Data